How to Start Recorder With Letter Notes

 Keep the page simple during the first pass.
 Leave the fingering chart visible, use one familiar tune at a time, and avoid changing settings too often while the melody is still new.

 For classroom use, these pages work best when the teacher can point to one clear melody page instead of moving students between screenshots, lyric sites, and separate fingering diagrams.
+That is also why this guide works well for people explicitly looking for recorder notes with letters and a usable finger chart on the same page.

 - Use one short song as the class warm-up every week.